Selecting time-series hyperparameters with the artificial jackknife: Concluding comments

 \section{Concluding comments}

 This article proposes a new approach for selecting hyperparameters in time series denoted as artificial delete-$d$ jackknife: a generalisation of the delete-$d$ jackknife.

 By contrast with existing approaches, the artificial delete-$d$ jackknife can partition dependent data into a large set of unique partitions, even when $T$ is relatively small.
-These partitions are used to construct a robust forecast error estimator, based on pseudo out-of-sample evaluations.
-The errors based on pseudo out-of-sample evaluations converge in probability to the true error (see appendix).
-However, the artificial delete-$d$ jackknife has strong finite-sample advantages, as described in \autoref{subsection2}.
+These partitions are used for constructing a robust forecast error estimator, based on pseudo out-of-sample evaluations.
+The artificial delete-$d$ jackknife has strong finite-sample advantages and converges in probability to the true error.
+Empirical results on weekly exchange rate returns are also promising.
+It also outperforms in-sample estimators and, consequently, information criteria, such as the AIC, that rely on them.

-As an illustration, the artificial jackknife is used to tune elastic-net vector autoregressions estimated on real-world data (i.e., exchange rates and real GDP growth).
-Since this version of the jackknife introduces arbitrary patterns of missing data into the measurements, it is shown how to estimate these autoregressive models with these complexities.
-The appendix describes an ECM algorithm compatible with the structure of the penalty.
-The empirical results are promising for the artificial jackknife.
-It is more stable to changes in the data compared to the block jackknife and a simpler pseudo out-of-sample error.
-Also, it selects hyperparameters that give more accurate penalised vector autoregressions.

 While the theory developed in this paper is based on a weighted mean square loss, the artificial jackknife error could be extended to other loss functions for prediction and classification problems.
-Also, it could be extended to compute the uncertainty around sample statistics in time series.
+Also, it could be expanded to compute the uncertainty around sample statistics in time series.
 These and a few other points are not fully developed in this article and they are left for future research.

-Finally, there is space to test the artificial jackknife in empirical studies.
-For instance, the data studied in \autoref{section2} could be analysed and forecasted through the lens of a more sophisticated model.
-Alternatively, the weight vector could be structured differently (e.g., looking at the trade volumes of each exchange rate).
-The application above is a simple example to test the performances of the artificial jackknife on real-world data.
-However, thorough applied work could exploit its benefits further.